The 6 lives lost in the Sacramento mass shooting

 Associated Press

 Dozens of rapid-fire gunshots rang out early Sunday in the crowded streets of Sacramento, leaving three women and three men dead and another 12 people wounded.
-On Monday, small memorials with candles, balloons and flowers had been placed near the crime scene.
+One of the dozen wounded is a suspect in the bloodshed.

+Police have arrested two brothers in connection with the violence, but only one — Smiley Martin — is believed to be a shooter.
+The 27-year-old was arrested while hospitalized with serious injuries from the gunfire.

+When his condition improves enough for him to be jailed, he will be booked for possession of a firearm by a prohibited person and possession of a machine gun, police said in a statement released early Tuesday.

 The Sacramento County coroner released the identities of the six people killed.
 They were Johntaya Alexander, 21; Melinda Davis, 57; Yamile Martinez-Andrade, 21; Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.